anshu57/Bike-Sharing-Demand-Prediction/README.md

 * There was sharp increase in demand from the end of 2017 that too in winter season of the year.
 The demand however decrease at the end of 2018.
 * Bike count rent is highly correlated with 'Hour', which seems obvious.
 Demand for bike is mostly in morning (7 to 8) and in the evening (3 to 9).
 * After doing exploratory data analysis, applying Linear Regression model didn't go quite well as it gave only 67.109325% accuracy.
-* Lasso and Ridge Regression helps to reduce model complexity and prevent over-fitting which may result from simple linear regression. with Lasso, ridge and ElsasticNet regressor We got r squared value of 0.67106525, 0.67109331, 0.67109188 respectively.
+* Lasso and Ridge Regression helps to reduce model complexity and prevent over-fitting which may result from simple linear regression. with Lasso, ridge and       ElasticNet regressor We got r squared value of 0.67106525, 0.67109331, 0.67109188 respectively.
 * With Decision Tree we are able to achieve the r2 score of 0.811.
 * Random forest regressor gave r squared value of 0.911 on test data.
 * Gradient Boost gives higher value of R squared metric in train data 0.947 and on test data it is 0.912
-* XG Boost gave r squared value of 0.874
+* XG Boost gave r squared value of 0.9164
-* Gradient Boost came with best accuracy to approximate numbers of rented bikes demand.
-It gives amazing results of training r-square at 0.94 and test r-square value at 0.912 also with adjusted r-square with 0.911.
+* XG Boost came with best accuracy to approximate numbers of rented bikes demand.
+It gives amazing results of training r-square at 0.97 and test r-square value at 0.9164 also with adjusted r-square with 0.911.